-A: A health physical, titers and necessary vaccinations (Covid, MMR, varicella, hepatitis B, Tdap), the flu vaccine, TB testing, random drug screening, a criminal background check, health insurance, and CPR training are required before students can start their first clinical experience, which takes place in the second year of the program.
+A: A health physical, any needed vaccinations based on a blood titer (MMR, varicella, hepatitis B), Tdap and flu vaccine, TB testing, random drug screening, a criminal background check, health insurance, and CPR training are required before students can start their first clinical experience, which takes place in the second year of the program.
 The coordinator will direct students to secure these requirements at the appropriate time.